AlexeyMilenkiy/Detection/README.md

 ```
 This is necessary for correct video conversion

 And you need download models for detecting.
-After that put their in root directory
+After that put their in root directory.

 - **[ResNet50](https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/resnet50_weights_tf_dim_ordering_tf_kernels.h5)**